rdwz/Moshier-Ephemeris-JS/README.md

 This is a "re-implementation" of version 0.1.0 of Mivion's Moshier Ephemeris javascript implementation (found here: https://github.com/mivion/ephemeris).

-The goal is to re-implement the codebase with ES6 modules and classes, introduce object oriented programming practices, implement idempotent & pure utility functions, and implement immutable data structures to promote better refactoring, debugging / testing, readability, and extensibility of the code.
+The goal is to re-implement the codebase with ES6 modules, classes, refactored programming to promote better debugging / testing, readability, and extensibility of the code.

-This amazing work done by Moshier and Mivion deserves a lot of love and cleanup.
-Hope you enjoy and find it helpful in your project!
+This amazing work done by Moshier and Mivion deserves a lot of love.
+Hope you enjoy it!

 ##  Description